 select breeders to produce a dog that will succeed in competition, but,

-Likewise, breeding American Hairless Terriers to precise recent breed standards, while breeding them with preferred temperaments and optimal household suitability, requires a constant balancing back and forth of desirable traits with less desirable traits, sometimes accepting a less than ideal trait in order to gain a very desirable trait.
+Likewise, breeding American Hairless Terriers to precise recent breed standards, while breeding them with preferred temperaments and optimal household suitability, requires a constant balancing back and forth of desirable traits with less desirable traits, sometimes accepting a less than ideal trait in order to gain another very desirable trait.

 As hairless home companions, We, at Excelsior American Hairless Terriers,